-History is of course about buildings and also their occupants and this has been recognised by a small group dedicated to researching Seaford in order that the buildings we still have today can tell a story about what went on here and who played a part in the history of the town and the nation.
+History is of course about buildings and also their occupants.
+Seaford Heritage, a small group dedicated to researching Seaford's history are installing blue plaques to remind us about those who played a part in the history of the town and the nation.